 Click on the question to reveal the answer

-Full event backup and support through Global Adventure Challenges; marshalled checkpoints providing complimentary snacks and refreshments; support vehicles; mountain leaders sweeping the pack; a hot meal at the end of the challenge for trekkers on all four routes, a hot meal along the way for trekkers on the 50km route, a hot meal and a hot snack for trekkers on the 75km route and 2 hot meals for trekkers on the 100km routes.
+Full event backup and support through Global Adventure Challenges; marshalled checkpoints providing complimentary snacks and refreshments; support vehicles; mountain leaders sweeping the pack; a hot meal at the end of the challenge for trekkers on all routes, a hot meal along the way for trekkers on the 50km route; finishers medal, massage.
+Camping for participants is also now included.

 TrekFesters will have access to the participants’ area of the website, where the following event information will be available: